ninjago0101/Charged-particle-sim/README.md

 Run:
 Install Python 3 and Matplotlib: pip install matplotlib.
-DL the code
+DL the code.
-Run the script in a terminal
+Run the script in a terminal.
 enter the particle's charge, mass, position, velocity, and fields when prompted.